vipickering/vincentp/_posts/2016-09-23-use-cases-for-calc.md

 ## Quick and dirty grid system

-This is a development only technique and certainly isn't advisable for a live system, but if you need to put together a quick demo or technical proof of concept for your colleagues, calc can very quickly apply a rudimentary grid system in a few lines:
+This is a development only technique and certainly isn’t advisable for a live system, but if you need to put together a quick demo or technical proof of concept for your colleagues, calc can very quickly apply a rudimentary grid system in a few lines:

 ``` css
 calc(100% / total columns on a row * columns it should span)